FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 “Loan forgiveness” means that you are not required to repay your loan.
 More information about PPP loan forgiveness can be found in the "Loan Forgiveness” section of the FAQs.

 “Payment deferment” means that you are not required to immediately begin making payments to the lender.
-Borrowers will receive complete payment deferment for PPP loans for 6 months; however, interest will continue to accrue over this period.
-The loan will be due 2 years after its origination.

 What are the PPP loan terms for any amounts that are not forgiven?